top of page

 Scoring

 The scoring system is rather simple.
-Takedowns (when from a neutral position one wrestler is able to bring the other to the mat and gain control) are worth two points.
+Takedowns (when from a neutral position one wrestler is able to bring the other to the mat and gain control) are worth three points.
 Escapes (when the bottom wrestler is able to break free from the top wrestler and revert back to a neutral position) are worth one point.
 Reversals, (when a wrestler on the bottom is able to reverse the control so that the opponent is on the bottom) are worth two points.

 Competition is conducted in a manner as to promote and require good sportsmanship.